Ironikus/wp-webhooks/readme.txt

 == Changelog ==

+= 1.0.6: June 30, 2019 =
+* Feature: Webhook actions are ajax ready
+* Feature: Security question before deleting an action or trigger
+* Feature: Settings Engine for webhook actions
+* Fix: When using update_user action in combination with create_if_none, the user was not aadded
+* Fix: Fix text bugs
+* Fix: Debug warning if json data is parsed as an array and not as a string
+* Fix: Fix issue with not correctly applied text domain for translation functions
+* Fix: Non existent translation within the Send Data Tab for the "Add button"
+* Dev: New filter wpwhpro/helpers/request_return_value
+* Dev: New filter wpwhpro/settings/required_action_settings

 = 1.0.5: May 25, 2019 =
 * Feature: Send your triggers in different content types.
 Supported types: JSON (Default), XML, X-WWW-FORM-URLENCODE